cysouw/diathesis/text/c04_reflexive.md

 - *verweigern*

-## Diatheses with promotion to object

-Not attested.

-## Diatheses with object exchange

-### --- [ OBJ > OBJ ] Antipassive --- {.unnumbered}
+### --- [ OBJ > ADJ ] Antipassive --- {.unnumbered}

+### [ NA | Np ] Reflexive *mit* antipassive (reciprocative) {#sec:reflexive-mit-antipassive}

+Reflexive antipassives with the preposition *mit* \Next[a,b] show a non-governed prepositional phrase \Next[c].
+Semantically, this diathesis changes an action from a one-sided perspective towards a reciprocal perspective.
+The resulting construction of this diathesis is reminiscent of the 'real reciprocal' verbs (see [#sec:reflexive-real-reciprocals]).

+\ex.
+ \a.
+Ich treffe dich.
+ \c.
+Ich treffe mich mit dir.
+ \d. \* Ich treffe mich damit, dass du krank bist.

+**Attested Verbs**

+- *befreunden, prügeln, schlagen, treffen, verstehen*

+**Examples**

+- Ich schlage dich.
+Ich schlage mich mit dir.
+- Ich verstehe dich.
+Ich verstehe mich gut mit dir.
+- Ich prügle ihn.
+Ich prügle mich mit ihm.

+**Notes**

+The verb *befreunden* 'to become friends' \Next[a] seems to habe become acceptable with a bare accusative only recently in the context of social media \Next[b].
+Semantically, the difference between a one-sided and two-sided perspective found with the other verbs in this class is not relevant here.

+\ex.
+ \a.
+Ich befreunde mich mit ihm.
+ \b.
+Ich befreunde ihn.

+### --- [ OBJ > PBJ ] Governed antipassive --- {.unnumbered}

-### [ NA | NP ] Reflexive antipassive {#sec:reflexive-accusative-antipassive}
+### [ NA | NP ] Reflexive governed antipassive {#sec:reflexive-accusative-antipassive}

 The *sich* counterpart of the transitive *beklagen* 'to lament' \Next[a,b] is somewhat alike to an intransitive action that has a reflexive pronoun attached.
 There is no semantic reflexivity whatsoever in the expression, i.e. the complaining in \Next[b] does not mean 'I complain about myself' (e.g. adding *selbst* is not possible); the complaint is still about *Lärm* 'noise'.
 However, this object of the complaint is demoted from accusative \Next[a], which cannot be dropped \Next[c], to a prepositional phrase \Next[b], which can be dropped \Next[d].
 Note that without the prepositional phrase \Next[d] the expression is indeed ambiguous between a real reflexive meaning ('I complain about myself') and a non-reflexive reading ('I am complaining').
 For a typological survey of such antipassive uses of reflexive markers, see Janic [-@janic2010].
-Wiemer and Nedjalkov [-@wiemer2007: 464-465] call such verbs 'deaccusatives' and consider them to be 'extremely rare'.
-It is an open question, why some verbs take a reflexive antipassive, while other take a simple antipassive without reflexive pronoun (cf [@sec:prepositions-accusative-antipassive]).
+Wiemer and Nedjalkov [-@wiemer2007: 464-465] call such verbs 'deaccusatives' and consider them to be 'extremely rare' (which they are not).
+It is an open question why some verbs take a reflexive antipassive, while other take a simple antipassive without reflexive pronoun (cf [@sec:prepositions-accusative-antipassive]).
+All prepositional phrases of the verbs in this section are governed prepositions \Next[e].

 \ex.
  \a.
 Ich beklage den Lärm.
  \b.
 Ich beklage mich (*selbst) über den Lärm.
  \c. \* Ich beklage.
  \d.
 Ich beklage mich.

-All prepositional phrases are governed prepositions \Next[a,b], except for the comitative prepositions *mit* \Next[c,d].

-\ex.
- \a.
-Ich beklage mich über den Lärm
- \b.
+ \e.
 Ich beklage mich darüber, dass es so laut ist
- \c.
-Ich verstehe mich mit Anna.
- \d. \* Ich verstehe mich damit, dass Anna krank ist.

 **Attested Verbs**